 - 12 pieces of bacon, halved

-- Mix the sour cream, cream cheese and cheddar cheese together in a small bowl.
+- Mix the sour cream, cream cheese, and cheddar cheese together in a small bowl.

 - Stuff each pepper with the cream cheese mixture.

-- Line in the Cave Tools pepper rack.
+- Place peppers in the roasting rack.

 - Smoke for 1 hour.
-(If you don’t have the smoke setting ~180˚F)
+(Approximately ~180˚F)

-- Category: Appetizers
+- Category: Appetizer

-- Method: Grilling
+- Method: Smoking or Grilling